-- The F Fund offers the opportunity to earn rates of return that exceed those of money market funds over the long term (particularly during periods of declining interest rates), with relatively low risk. - The objective of the F Fund is to match the performance of the Bloomberg Barclays U.S. Aggregate Bond Index, a broad index representing the U.S. bond market. - The risk of nonpayment of interest or principal (credit risk) is relatively low because the fund includes only investment-grade securities and is broadly diversified.
-However, the F Fund has market risk (the risk that the value of the underlying securities will decline) and prepayment risk (the risk that a security in the fund will be repaid before it matures). - Earnings consist of interest income on the securities and gains (or losses) in the value of the securities.
+- The F Fund offers the opportunity to earn rates of return that exceed those of money market funds over the long term (particularly during periods of declining interest rates), with relatively low risk. - The objective of the F Fund is to match the performance of the Bloomberg Barclays U.S. Aggregate Bond Index, a broad index representing the U.S. bond market. - The risk of nonpayment of interest or principal (credit risk) is relatively low because the F Fund includes only investment-grade securities and is broadly diversified.
+However, the F Fund has market risk (the risk that the value of the underlying securities will decline) and prepayment risk (the risk that a security in the F Fund will be repaid before it matures). - Earnings consist of interest income on the securities and gains (or losses) in the value of the securities.

-- Assets under management include allocated assets from the L Funds. - An expense ratio of .032% translates to 3.2 basis points or \$0.32 per \$1,000 account balance. - Fees associated with securities lending are not included in 2017 administrative expenses.
-Consistent with standard practice in the industry, they are charged in addition to administrative expenses.
-The other expenses represent fees paid to the investment manager for administering securities lending programs.
-Income earned from these programs improved the returns of the fund.
+THRIFT SAVINGS PLAN | 4/19

+\Assets under management include allocated assets from the L Funds.

+\\ An expense ratio of .041% translates to 4.1 basis points or \$0.41 per \$1,000 account balance.

+\\\ Fees paid to investment manager